When do children start school?

 In the event that the school is oversubscribed, places will be allocated according to the following Cambridgeshire oversubscription criteria:

-- Children living in the catchment area with a sibling at the school at the time of admission.
+- Children living in the catchment area with a sibling at the school (or partner infant/junior school) at the time of admission;

-- Children living outside the catchment area who have a sibling at the school at the time of admission.
+- Children living outside the catchment area who have a sibling at the school (or partner infant/junior school) at the time of admission;

-- Children who live outside the catchment area, but nearest to this school according to the shortest available travel route as measured by a straight line.
+- Children who live outside the catchment area, but nearest the school as measured by a straight line.

 For admissions to year groups other than Reception, parents should apply for a place using a Mid-Phase Transfer Form which is available from the Cambridgeshire County Council Admissions website.
 Applications may be made online.
 If the number of children in that year group does not exceed the published admission number, and there is no reserve list, a place may be offered.